nodejs/wiki-archive/Building-node.js-on-mingw.md

-The latests versions of ry/master can be built with mingw:
+The latests versions of Node (v0.3.6 and better) can be built with mingw:

     ./configure --without-ssl
     make